-Sithu U Nyun (20 January 1910 – 4 April 1996) was a Myanmar development economist, diplomat, and intellectual who served as the Executive Secretary as the head of United Nations Economic Commission for Asia and the Far East (ECAFE), which is now known as the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP)
+Sithu U Nyun (20 January 1910 – 4 April 1996) was a Myanmar distinguished development economist, diplomat, public servant, and intellectual who served as the Executive Secretary as the head of United Nations Economic Commission for Asia and the Far East (ECAFE), which is now known as the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).

 U Nyun was born on 20 January 1910 in Hpa-An, British Burma.
-He attended Basic Education High School No. 1 of Thaton and graduated from Rangoon University in 1930, and also attended the Oxford University and University of London.
+He attended Basic Education High School No. 1 of Thaton and graduated from Rangoon University in 1930, and also attended the Oxford University and London Universities.

 U Nyun joined the Indian Civil Service (ICS) on 4 October 1933.
 He was a senior civil servant in the independent Myanmar government, before joining the United Nations in 1953.
 From 1959 to 1973, he was the Under-Secretary General of the United Nations and the Executive Secretary (as the head) of ECAFE, working directly under United Nations Secretaries-General Dag Hammarskjöld and U Thant.